thalescpl-io/dke-service-setup/README.md

 A checklist of what you need and what will be used in this guide:

-* The docker image of THALES' Luna Key Broker for DKE as a tar ball
+* The docker image of THALES' Luna Key Broker for DKE as a tar ball.
+This guide assumes version 1.1.
 * Access to a DPoD tenant to create a DPoD service.
 Else you can request your THALES contact to share details to an existing service.
 * Free DNS name for your DKE service
   * *lkb-on.azure.gegenleitner.eu* will be used.